advancedresearch/advancedresearch.github.io/blog/2017-09-12-more-real-than-reality.md

 As these two versions of yourself started interacting with the world, they caused the environment to enter in a similar super-position state.
-Slowly, at the speed of light, the world starts to branch off in two major directions, one where you believe in more than copies and one where you believe in a single copy of yourself.
+Slowly, at the speed of light, the world starts to branch off in two major directions, one where you believe in more copies and one where you believe in a single copy of yourself.

 The brain processes information, and this has a lot in common with the nature of functions.
 Some people believe you can measure how much a network of information processing mechanism will generate consciousness.